 What is Tobacco?

-- smoked in cigarettes, cigars or pipes (common)
+- Smoked in cigarettes, cigars or pipes

-- sniffed as dry snuff
+- Sniffed as dry snuff

-- held inside the lip or cheek as wet snuff
+- Held inside the lip or cheek as wet snuff

-- mixed with cannabis and smoked in “joints.”
+- Mixed with cannabis and smoked in “joints.”

 Facts About Smoking